Pet Hero: Brownie the Labrador Retriever Mix

 In early November 2016, Marty drove the few hours from her home in Akron to PetCure Oncology at Care Center in Cincinnati.
 Brownie then had a CT scan to prepare for treatment on November 3.
 SRS treats the tumor by delivering radiation with sub-millimeter precision to kill the tumor cells while minimizing exposure to the surrounding healthy tissue.
 SRS is precisely aimed with CT guidance and involves far fewer treatments compared to conventional radiation, which can require as many as 20 or more treatments.
 Because this tumor was growing so rapidly, three sessions were delivered consecutively from November 7–9, 2016.
 After treatment Brownie was able to return home, ate, and then slept comfortably through the night.

 Marty explained the entire process to Tommy, who went from being skeptical to being a believer.
 Tommy would tell people, “My dog has cancer, and he’s getting well.”
 He has faith that Brownie has a new “leash” on life.

 How Is Brownie Doing Now?

 The past February’s CT scan showed that the tumor had shrunk by 50 percent.
-And there is more good news: the tumor is no longer touching Brownie’s rib or lung, allowing Brownie to breathe without any difficulty.
-The next CT scan will be in August.
-The tumor has continued to shrink since May and now is not even noticeable.
-The plan is to give the tumor time to shrink as much as possible and then to surgically remove any of it that remains.
+And then there was more good news: the tumor was no longer touching Brownie’s rib or lung, allowing Brownie to breathe without any difficulty.
+Following a tumor scan in August, the tumor had continued to shrink and the remains of the tumor were surgically removed in February of 2018.
+The combination therapy of SRS/SRT and surgical removal of tumor remains was a success!
+Brownie was declared cancer free!

 If Your Pet Is Diagnosed With Cancer, We Can Help